CPSeg: Cluster-free Panoptic Segmentation of 3D LiDAR Point Clouds: RELATED WORK

-Top-down panoptic segmentation is a two-stage approach.
+\textbf{Proposal-based panoptic segmentation} Top-down panoptic segmentation is a two-stage approach.
 First, foreground object proposals are generated, and subsequently, they are further processed to extract instance information that is fused with background semantic information.
 Mask R-CNN \cite{He_2017_ICCV} is commonly used for instance segmentation with a light-weight stuff branch segmentation.
-To resolve the overlapping instance predictions by Mask R-CNN and the conflict between instance and semantic predictions, several methods are introduced.
-UPSnet \cite{xiong2019upsnet} presents a panoptic head with the addition of an unknown class label.
-EfficientPS \cite{sirohi2021efficientlps} proposes to fuse the instance and semantic heads according to their confidence.
-Inspired by image-based methods, MOPT \cite{hurtado2020mopt} and EfficientLPS \cite{sirohi2021efficientlps} attach a semantic head to Mask R-CNN to generate panoptic segmentation on the range image.
-However, these top-down methods are a result of the multiple sequential processes in the pipeline and are usually slow in speed.
+To resolve the overlapping instance predictions by Mask R-CNN and the conflict between instance and semantic predictions, EfficientPS \cite{sirohi2021efficientlps} proposes to fuse according to their confidence.
+Inspired by image-based methods, MOPT \cite{hurtado2020mopt} and EfficientLPS \cite{sirohi2021efficientlps} attach a semantic head to Mask R-CNN to generate panoptic segmentation. \cite{Yin_2021_CVPR} proposes to use center features in regressing 3D bounding boxes and is later adopted to provide instance segmentation results by \cite{fong2021panoptic}.
+However, these top-down methods contain multiple slow sequential processes.